Man's Betrayal---from Woman's Perspective

 It may be something in man's primordial nature of a hunter with woman's place being around the kids.
-It has only been in the last few decades that cultural and economical changes introduced women to the work force, because husband was not enough to play the "bread winner".
+It has only been in the last few decades that cultural and economic changes introduced women to the work force, as the result of husband not being enough to play the "bread winner".

-It goes without saying - that can never be an excuse for unfaithfulness, but could explain why some otherwise loving husbands make this crazy mistake.
+But of course, it goes without saying---that can never be an excuse for unfaithfulness, but could explain why some otherwise loving husbands make this crazy mistake.
 The temptation is there, and their particular brakes are not functioning too well.
 Sometimes one drink too many in a tempting situation could make that whole difference.